mahedee/articles/how-to-AI-Bot-With-LUIS.md

 }
 ```

 * From the result, use your logic to present data.
-If required further processing more, do this asyncronusly.
+If required further processing more, do this asynchronously.
 Or simply Re initiate your bot state.
 For example:

 ```C#